Semi-local string comparison: algorithmic techniques and applications

-\begin{example} \figref{f-mmult} illustrates the proof of \thref{th-mmult} on a problem instance with a solution generated by the Mathematica 7 software. \sfigref{f-mmult-pabx} shows a pair of input $20 \times 20$ permutation matrices $P_A$, $P_B$, with nonzeros indicated by green bullets. \sfigref{f-mmult-pabclohi} shows the partitioning of the implicit $20 \times 20$ matrix distance multiplication problem into two $10 \times 10$ subproblems.
-The nonzeros in the two subproblems are shown respectively by red crosses and blue diamonds. \sfigref{f-mmult-pabc} shows a recursive step.
-The boundaries separating set $\delta^{-1}(\bra{-10:-1})$ from $\delta^{-1}(\brc{0})$, and set $\delta^{-1}(\brc{0})$ from $\delta^{-1}(\bra{1:10})$, are shown respectively by the red line and the blue line.
-Function $r$ corresponds to an arbitrary monotone rectilinear path within $\delta^{-1}(\brc{0})$, i.e.\ between the red and the blue lines, inclusive of the boundaries.
-In particular, either of the boundaries itself can be taken to define $r$.
-The nonzeros in the output matrix $P_C$ satisfying \eqref{eq-r-lo}, \eqref{eq-r-hi}, \eqref{eq-r-lohi} are shown respectively by red crosses, blue diamonds and green bullets; note that overall, there are 20 such nonzeros, and that they define a permutation matrix. \end{example}
+\begin{example} \figref{f-mmult} illustrates the proof of \thref{th-mmult} on a problem instance with a solution generated by the Wolfram Mathematica software. \sfigref{f-mmult-pab} shows a pair of input $20 \times 20$ permutation matrices $P_A$, $P_B$, with nonzeros indicated by green circles. \sfigref{f-mmult-pabx} shows the partitioning of the implicit $20 \times 20$ matrix distance multiplication problem into two $10 \times 10$ subproblems.
+The nonzeros in the two subproblems are shown respectively by filled red squares and hollow blue squares. \sfigref{f-mmult-pabxc} shows a recursive step.
+The lower and the upper separating paths are shown respectively in red and in blue (note that the lower path is visually above the upper one; the lower/upper terminology refers to the relative values of $\delta$, rather than the visual position of the paths).
+The nonzeros in the output matrix $P_C$ satisfying \eqref{eq-r-lo}, \eqref{eq-r-hi}, \eqref{eq-r-lohi} are shown respectively by filled red squares, hollow blue squares, and green circles; note that overall, there are 20 such nonzeros, and that they define a permutation matrix. \sfigref{f-mmult-pabc} shows the output matrix $P_C$. \end{example}

+\mysection{Seaweed braids} Further understanding of the unit-Monge monoid (and, by isomorphism, of the implicit distance multiplication monoid of permutation matrices) can be gained via an algebraic formalism closely related to braid theory.
+We refer the reader to \cite{Kassel_Turaev:08} for the background on classical braid theory.

+Consider two sets of $n$ nodes each, drawn on two parallel horizontal lines in the Euclidean plane.
+We put the two node sets into one-to-one correspondence by connecting them pairwise, in some order, with continuous monotone curves.
+(Here, a curve is called monotone, if its vertical projection is always directed downwards.)
+These curves will be called \emph{seaweeds} \footnote{A tongue-in-cheek justification for this term is that seaweed braids are like ordinary braids, except that they are sticky: a pair of seaweeds, once they have crossed, cannot be fully untangled.}.
+We call the resulting configuration a \emph{seaweed braid} of width $n$.